Tod Slaughter: Early career

 During Slaughter's early career, his stage name was "N. Carter Slaughter" and he primarily played the conventional leading man or character roles.
 After the war, he ran the Theatre Royal, Chatham before taking over the Elephant and Castle Theatre in London for a memorable few years from 1924 onwards that have since passed into British theatrical legend.
 His company revived Victorian "blood-and-thunder" melodramas such as Maria Marten, Sweeney Todd, Jack Sheppard, and The Silver King to enthusiastic audiences—not just locals but also sophisticated theatregoers from the West End who might have initially come for a cheap laugh but ended up enthralled by the power of the fare on offer.
 Slaughter also staged other types of production such as the annual Christmas pantomime, where he cast prominent local personalities in bit parts for audience recognition.
 Despite a local protest, the Elephant and Castle Theatre was closed down in 1927, after Slaughter's company vacated it several months earlier.

+In September 1912 he married stage actress Jenny Lynn, who had been playing comedy leads in West End shows.
+They appeared on stage, screen, and radio for more than 10,000 performances over the next 30 years.
+"Even their engagement had the shadow of crime across it," remarked Picturegoer Weekly, "for Tod and his Jenny were playing in Lincoln at the time, and while they were taking a quiet stroll round the prison walls he proposed to her!"
+Slaughter kept a chicken farm just outside London during the 1930s but, according to his wife, "when he gets outside the studio he's so tender-hearted that he won't kill a chicken, even if it means going without his Sunday lunch."

 It was in 1925 that he adopted the stage name "Tod Slaughter", but his primary roles were still character and heroic leads.
 He played the young hero in The Face at the Window, poacher Tom Robinson in "It's Never Too Late To Mend", and village idiot Tim Winterbottom in Maria Marten.
 He also played the title character in The Return of Sherlock Holmes and D'Artagnan in The Three Musketeers.
 Silent footage exists of Slaughter acting on stage at the Elephant and Castle in the military melodrama The Flag Lieutenant, in a documentary entitled London After Dark.
-It is said he briefly retired from acting to become a chicken farmer at the start of the 1930s, but it proved a short-lived venture and he was soon back managing his company, touring the provinces and outlying London theatres with a repertoire of Victorian melodramas.

 In 1931 at the New Theatre, London he played Long John Silver in Treasure Island during the day, and body snatcher William Hare in The Crimes of Burke And Hare at night.
 Publicised as "Mr. Murder", he lapped up his new-found notoriety by boasting he committed 15 murders each day for the duration of the run.
 Shortly afterwards, he played the title character in Sweeney Todd, the Demon Barber of Fleet Street for the first of 2,000 times on stage.
 Actor and role had found each other much in the same way as Béla Lugosi and Dracula, and the seal was set on Slaughter's subsequent career.